Welcome to today's edition of the Rush 24-7 podcast.

 Here is Senator Kennedy today on the late edition of the Today Show on NBC.

-I'm against any uh litmus test.
+I'm against any litmus test.

 Right.

-And I think uh many of us on our side of the aisle don't want to go back.
+And I think many of us on our side of the aisle don't want to go back.

 So they got their talking points faxed out.